 KGA511 or KGA512 or KGA516 or KGA517 or KGA522

-80 hours unpaid placement in an approved organisation; weekly meetings by email with unit coordinator and 3-weekly class web-conferences; online assignments and participation in online discussions.
+80 hours unpaid placement in an approved organisation; weekly meetings by email with unit coordinator; online assignments and participation in online discussions.

 Online professional ethics reading exercise and discussion (30%); portfolio comprising CV, summary of the mission and core business of host organisation, and student's intended placement goals (20%); work placement journal, reflecting on experiences and drawing upon significant theoretical and policy literature from the profession (50%); and satisfactory (S) work placement report from host organisation.